Texas Wildbuds

 Plant: Erect to somewhat sprawling annual or short-lived perennial; 1 to 2-1/2 feet tall; stems branching occasionally, hairless and somewhat broader at leaf axils.

-Leaves: Narrow lanceolate-ovate, up to 6 inches long and 3/4-inch wide; short petioles, sometimes sessile; ocrea (sheath at leaf base wrapping around stem) membraneous and hairless, except for a few long bristles at upper edge.
+Leaves: Lanceolate-ovate, up to 6 inches long and 3/4-inch wide; short petioles, sometimes sessile; ocrea (sheath at leaf base wrapping around stem) membraneous and hairless, except for a few bristles less than 1/4-inch long at upper edge.

-Inflorescence: Terminal racemes of many small flowers, each about 1/8-inch across, white greenish-white sepals (or tepals), outside dotted with small light or dark glands; 6 to 8 stamens and 2 to 3 syles.
+Inflorescence: Terminal, usually erect, racemes of many small flowers, each about 1/8-inch across, white greenish-white tepals, calyx dotted with small light or dark glands; 6 to 8 stamens and 2 to 3 styles.

 BONAP Distribution Map